Nicholas-Smirnov/Learn-Python/README.md

 ### Visual Studio Code

-Although VSC is not made specifically for python, it is a great IDE for almost all programming languages.
+Although VSC is not made specifically for Python, it is a great IDE for almost all programming languages.
 It is very easy to use and it is very fun to use too!
 Visual Studio Code can be found [here](https://code.visualstudio.com/)

 # Have fun learning!